Who Really Owns Your Outdoor Gear Brands

 | Nalgene Durable plastic water bottles and lab containers

-Est. 1949 | Thermo Fisher Scientific Inc TMO | Public shareholders | Publicly Traded | Extractive Nalgene is a legacy brand owned by a massive institutional conglomerate (Thermo Fisher) where it's an afterthought rather than a focus area, typical positioning for cost-optimization rather than innovation or mission-driven growth.
-Nalgene is a legacy brand owned by a… | Waltham, MA |
+Est. 1949 | Thermo Fisher Scientific Inc TMO | Public shareholders | Publicly Traded | Extractive A once-iconic brand now owned by a massive institutional conglomerate (Thermo Fisher) where it's a negligible afterthought, typical of portfolio optimization rather than mission-driven growth.
+A once-iconic brand now owned by a massive… | Waltham, MA |

 | Nalgene began in 1949 as the Nalge Company, making plastic labware for scientists.
 The outdoor water bottle was essentially an accident — laboratory workers started using the containers for hiking in the 1970s and word spread in backpacking circles.
 Thermo Fisher Scientific, a $44B market cap life sciences and lab equipment giant, now owns the Nalgene brand.
 For most of Thermo Fisher's business, Nalgene is an afterthought — a consumer lifestyle brand nested inside a company whose primary customers are research labs and biotech companies.
 Nalgene began in 1949 as the Nalge Company,…⚠ Primarily a laboratory equipment and life sciences company with ~$44B in annual revenue.
 Nalgene — an outdoor hydration cult brand — sits deep inside a scientific instruments conglomerate. ⚠ Primarily a laboratory equipment and life sciences company… |